 What is First-Degree Escape?

 First-degree escape involves leaving a prison, juvenile hall, or another place of confinement.
 First-degree escape carries a stiff penalty with a mandatory 10-year sentence.

 Second-degree escape involves not reporting to a place of confinement in the first place.
 Violating the terms of a home detention arrangement can result in a second-degree escape charge.
 The penalty for second-degree is smaller, yet still substantial with a 3-year sentence.

 Maryland law defines a fugitive as someone for whom a felony arrest warrant has been issued.
-The law defines "harboring" as hiding, housing, or giving aid to a fugitive, or preventing that individual’s capture.
-In order to be prosecuted, an individual must know that the person involved is in fact a fugitive and that helping him or her avoid arrest is a crime.
-However, if that person is also avoiding a prosecution or serving a sentence, there is no requirement that the harboring individual know that giving aid is a crime in order to support a conviction.
+The law defines "harboring" as hiding, housing, or giving aid to a fugitive, or preventing that individual's capture.
+To be prosecuted, an individual must know that the person involved is a fugitive and that helping him or her avoid arrest is a crime.
+However, if that person is also avoiding prosecution or serving a sentence, there is no requirement that the harboring individual know that giving aid is a crime in order to support a conviction.

 If you've been charged with escape, you need the help of a skilled and experienced attorney.
 I am prepared to help you.
 Contact me today to schedule your complimentary evaluation, analysis, and consultation.